lbouriez/pages.wedding-website/README.md

 4. That's it, open `index.html` on your browser by just double-clicking on the file.

 # Documentation (pending...)
-Will add detailed instructions soon about Uber API and other configurations on this website but for now, you can follow this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.
+You can follow this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.

-# About Me
-Hello, my name is Ram.
-I am a Software Engineer at [Oath](https://www.oath.com/).
-I enjoy making teeny tiny applications in my leisure time and this is one of them.
-Now that my wedding is over, I am open-sourcing it.
-Hope you like it!

-# Contribute
-More than happy for PRs or [gifts](https://www.paypal.me/ramswaroop) :)